Skip navigation

 Economic and social impacts

-The land will undermine 500 hectares of the highest quality agricultural land mapped by the NSW Government – designated as Biophysical Strategic Agricultural Land.
+The mine will undermine 500 hectares of the highest quality agricultural land mapped by the NSW Government – designated as Biophysical Strategic Agricultural Land.

 Along with the severe threats to water and the definite groundwater drawdown, this will lead to major economic impacts, ruining family farm businesses and leaving the region in turmoil.